matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

         raise ExtractFailed("Not enough stars ({})".format(len(contours)))
 {% endhighlight %}

-And then masking the original image by each contiguous region, and using `cv2.moments` to determine the centre-of-mass of the star, in terms of pixel
+And then mask the original image by each contiguous region, using `cv2.moments` to determine the centre-of-mass of the star, in terms of pixel coordinates:
-coordinates:

 {% highlight python %}
     for idx, contour in enumerate(contours):